rotosports/rotosport-core/contracts/tokenomics/generator/README.md

 ### `set_tokens_per_block`

-Sets the total amount of ASTRO distributed per block among all active generators.
+Sets the total amount of ROTO distributed per block among all active generators.
 Only the owner can execute this.

 ```json
 {